 bad faith

-These examples are automatically compiled from online sources to illustrate current usage.
-Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
-Send us feedback about these examples.
+Examples are automatically compiled from online sources to show current usage.
+Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback.

-Recent Examples on the Web This attempt at lowering royalty payments to an already beleaguered songwriter community is in the worst bad faith and a perversion of the Copyright Royalty Board settlement that the Nashville Songwriters Association International (NSAI), the National Music Publishers Assn.
+Recent Examples of bad faith This attempt at lowering royalty payments to an already beleaguered songwriter community is in the worst bad faith and a perversion of the Copyright Royalty Board settlement that the Nashville Songwriters Association International (NSAI), the National Music Publishers Assn.
 Kristin Robinson, Billboard, 13 May 2024 The last round of talks collapsed in December amid charges of bad faith between Egypt and Ethiopia.
 Johnnie Carson, Foreign Affairs, 19 July 2024 The Republicans accused the Democrats of bad faith, and the Democrats responded in kind.
 Mark Pazniokas, Hartford Courant, 14 Mar.
 2024 In the hands of bad faith actors, it can be used for nefarious purposes.
 Nushrat Rahman, Detroit Free Press, 3 July 2024 See all Example Sentences for bad faith

 Recent Examples of Synonyms for bad faith